 Although there are some drawbacks to being a user of the Apple ecosystem, iOS is a lot more friendly with creators, especially those who want to see themselves in a spot of honor quickly.

 Which is why this review of the best iPhone microphones is more of a necessity than just a discussion.

 Apart from having a very intuitive suite of software for creators, iOS allows users to be friendly with their ecosystem within a very short span of time.
 Also, as mentioned earlier, the functionality you get with the hardware integration is something you will not find on Android.

 With that said, before we jump into the review of the iPhone microphones, here is a quick look at the products we have for you today.

-Best iPhone Microphones [Our Picks for 2020]
+Comparison of the Best iPhone Microphones for 2020

 |Product Name||Pickup Pattern||Sample Rate|

 |Apogee MiC Plus||Cardioid||96-kHz|